thanwinnikki/tp/docs/UserGuide.md

 ### Deleting a group : `deleteG`

-Deletes a specified group from ThunderCat.
+Deletes the specified group from the displayed group list.

 :bulb: Panel where this can be called :
 * Home Panel